 Me too, me too!
 The elder lama tries to fit in.

-In Zanskar, at least one child per family is expected to become a lama at the monastery.
+In Zanskar and Ladakh, at least one child per family is expected to become a lama at the monastery.

 From far and sundry; to the biggest gompa in Lungnak valley.